 The Diabetes Center at Cookeville Regional Merits ADA Recognition

-The prestigious American Diabetes Association Education Recognition Certificate for a quality diabetes self-management education and support (DSMES) service was recently awarded to the Diabetes Center at Cookeville Regional.
-ADA believes that this service offers high-quality education that is an essential component of effective diabetes treatment.
+In fact, the Diabetes Center recently earned the prestigious American Diabetes Association Education Recognition Certificate for quality diabetes self-management education and support (DSMES) service.
+This designation means that the ADA has found that Cookeville Regional offers the type of high-quality education that is an essential component of effective diabetes treatment.

 That type of education and support is especially important for patients in Tennessee.

 “Tennessee is number five in the country for the rate of diabetes,” said Cookeville Regional Chief Nursing Officer Scott Lethi, RN.
 “About 13% of Tennessee’s population has diabetes.
 Nationally it’s 8 to 9%.
 Thirteen percent doesn’t sound very high, but if you look at 8% versus 13%, we’re 50% higher than the national average.”

 Regenia Henry of Cookeville is one patient who was recently helped by the Diabetes Center’s educational program.
 In January 2018, at nearly 300 lbs., she made a New Year’s resolution to do something about her weight.

 She started with a small, weekly walk and worked up to three one-mile walks a week.